Call

 • Chia and Flax Seeds: 17 grams per 100 grams, add to smoothies or oats

-These ingredients can be easily integrated into traditional breakfast items to transform them into a high protein vegetarian breakfast.
+These ingredients including options that show how to make protein powder at home from pantry staples can be easily integrated into traditional breakfast items to transform them into a high protein vegetarian breakfast.
 For instance, millet-based idlis or dosas are a healthier alternative to rice-based versions, and moong dal chillas provide a quick protein boost in under 15 minutes.
 Incorporating these ingredients ensures your protein rich Indian breakfast is both delicious and nutritionally balanced.

 10 Delicious Protein-Rich Indian Breakfast Ideas